THINGS YOU NEED TO KNOW…

 BUYING YOUR OWN SKATES

 A decent pair of skates will greatly enhance your skating experience!
-Most rinks have a skate shop where you can buy a 2nd hand pair of excellent skates for a very affordable price.
-There are also great skates with good support, including steel blades, which only run around $250 and will last you a lifetime.
+You can get a good pair of skates with good support, including steel blades, which only run around $350 and will last you a lifetime.

 Here’s what you should look for: